The story of Dayton is a history of those men and institutions who were most closely associated with her century of growth.

 In the summer of l863 the famous Confederate raider, Morgan, headed toward Dayton.Everyone buried his silver, the Eaton bank sent its cash to Dayton, and the Dayton banks loaded their money on a freight car and forwarded it to Toledo for safe keeping.Morgan came through Dayton later—but he came a prisoner.

-About in the morning of April 9, 1865, men were running down the streets ringing door bells and shouting to the awakened householders “Lee has surrendered.”On the 14th, just four years after FortSumter, Dayton celebrated the ending of the war by a great night parade and “brilliant illumination.”
+About two o’clock in the morning of April 9, 1865, men were running down the streets ringing door bells and shouting to the awakened householders “Lee has surrendered.”On the 14th, just four years after FortSumter, Dayton celebrated the ending of the war by a great night parade and “brilliant illumination.”

 Valentine Winters was one of the first to advocate that it was the duty of Ohio banks to supply the exhausted treasury of the State with means to equip the soldiers.His bank was the first in Dayton to subscribe for the new and untried 5%, twenty-year Government loan.